Vector35/binaryninja-api/docs/guide/debugger.md

 ![](../img/debugger/debuggermenu.png)

-Among the menu items, many are debugger control operations.
-They have the same effect as those buttons in the debugger sidebar.
+It contains duplicates of the debugger control operations available via icons and also shows the hotkeys bound to those actions.

 The `Launch/Connect Settings...` menu item will trigger a `Debug Adapter Settings` dialog: